 Between the two women is a little winged boy, who may be Cupid’s son and a companion of Venus.
 This child stares into the water, putting a playful hand in it.
 The woman on the left is richly dressed, and her clothes are now commonly recognized as bride clothes, although in the past, they were said to be typical of a courtesan.
-In her hair, she wears a myrtle, and a flower sacred to Venus, and a flower worn by the bride.
+In her hair, she wears a myrtle, a flower sacred to Venus, and a flower worn by the bride.
 On the contrary, the woman on the right is naked, except for white cloth on the loins and a sizeable red mantle, which is put on one shoulder.
-The nude figure sits on the ledge of the fountain, and her hand rests on it.
+The nude figure sits on the fountain’s ledge, and her hand rests on it.
 The other holds a vessel in the air from which smoke comes out, most likely a lamp with olive oil contained in the morning light.

 The dressed woman leans over a container with a lid, the invisible contents described in various and original ways, although it is impossible to see what is inside.
-In the 20th century, it was recognized that to some extent, contrary to the first impression, if the artwork represented figures along the line of Sacred and Profane Love, the dressed figure was “profane love,” and therefore, the naked was “sacred love.
+In the 20th century, it was recognized that to some extent, contrary to the first impression, if the artwork represented figures along the line of Sacred and Profane Love, the dressed figure was “profane love,” and therefore, the naked was “sacred love.”